marcobevilacqua94/iot-simulator/README.md

 This function aggregates data in the same 10 seconds window (-> ```doc.timestamp.toString().substring(0,9)```) tgt is the collection where you want to aggregate the data.
 The function must listen to where the sensors write.
 Use a From Now on policy.
+Use ts_interval and add only the temperature to the array of values (not the array couple temperature + timestamp) if you want to use regular intervals.

 ```
 function OnUpdate(doc, meta) {